ImageMagick/Usage-Markdown/resize/index.md

 Note that the final image size is not limited to 64 pixels in height or width, but will have an area that is as close to (but smaller than) this size as IM can manage.
 That means one dimension will generally be slightly larger than 64 pixels and one will be slightly smaller.

-In some ways this is a ideal compromise for thumbnailing images.
+In some ways this is an ideal compromise for thumbnailing images.
 See [Area Fit Thumbnail Size](../thumbnails/#areafit).

 You can also add the '&gt;' flag to only shrink images that have more than the calculated number of pixels, while leaving images that are already smaller than that size.